MA Entertainment Producing

 The Master’s program was developed at the initiative and with the support of the Film- und Medienstiftung NRW and in close cooperation with the production industry.

 Accordingly, the teaching staff is largely recruited from prominent industry representatives.
-The current pool of experts in the ifs Entertainment Program includes Ute Biernat (CEO, UFA Show & Factual), René Jamm (CEO, Warner), Stefan Oelze (CEO, Rosebank), Christiane Ruff (CEO, ITV Studios), Mike Timmermann (Senior Executive Producer, Talpa) and Godehard Wolpers (Managing Director, Brainpool TV).
+The current pool of experts in the ifs Entertainment Program includes Ute Biernat (CEO, UFA Show & Factual), René Jamm (CEO, Warner), Stefan Oelze (Executive Board, Rosebank), Christiane Ruff (CEO, ITV Studios), Mike Timmermann (Senior Executive Producer, Talpa) and Godehard Wolpers (Managing Director, Brainpool TV).

 Degree: Master of Arts (M.A.)